noams24/students-spring-boot/README.md

 # students-spring-boot
-A basic spring boot projects with REST API
+A basic spring boot project with REST API